On the power quantum computation over real Hilbert spaces: Real simulation

 \section{Real simulation}

 In this section we recall the relevant work on real simulation of arbitrary quantum systems over complex Hilbert spaces.
 In particular, we recall the real simulation of quantum circuits and multi-party computations.
-Importantly, we do not use the most obvious derivation, but use a different derivation which is conducive to our later arguments about computational complexity.
-We also consider another context for real simulation, where there is a multi-subsystem computation which is separable.
+Additionally, we introduce the separable simulation for the case where the original multi-party measurement is separable.
+Finally, we introduce the ``reverse'' mapping to obtain complex circuits from real circuits.